-Vitamin D. Our body makes most of our vitamin D in reaction to sunlight on our skin.
+Vitamin D is important to support bones, teeth and muscles.
+Our body makes most of our vitamin D in reaction to sunlight on our skin.
 It's also found in a small number of foods including oily fish, eggs, margarine, yoghurt and fortified breakfast cereals.
 However, people over the age of 65 are at risk of not getting enough vitamin D, especially when we're not exposed to much sun.
-The British Dietetic Association recommends that over-65s take a supplement of vitamin D of 10 micrograms per day and that we try to get out in the sun for 10-15 minutes a day without sunscreen.
+The British Dietetic Association recommends that over-65s take a supplement of vitamin D of 10 micrograms (400IU) per day especially during the winter months.
 While some sunlight is beneficial, remember to cover up or protect your skin if you're out in the sun for long periods.